realworldocaml/book/book/testing/README.md

 - More realistic examples of expect tests.
 This is tricky, because natural examples are often kind of long.
+- Test the boolean simplifier, maybe the one in blang?
 - Show an example of HTML-scraping?
 - Use expect_test_helpers to do shell commands.
 -